jpallister/autochangelog/README.md

 put in the ChangeLog/commit.
 This will be formatted and added to the ChangeLog in the specified directory.

-If this file is placed as a prepare-commit-msg hook in git (.git/hooks/prepare-commit-msg), upon a normal commit (non merge, amend), a commit message will be formed and prepopulated.
+This file should be sym-linked as both prepare-commit-msg and pre-commit, so ChangeLog can be added into the commit.
+Upon a normal commit (non merge, amend), a commit message will be formed and prepopulated.

 Example: